warestack/platform/backend/node-js-express/node-js-express-mongoose/README.md

 ## Warestack Deployments

-To ensure compatibility with automated deployments on Warestack, all seeds must include a `healthz` endpoint.
+To ensure compatibility with automated deployments on Warestack, all blueprints must include a `healthz` endpoint.
 Warestack relies on this endpoint to verify the correct operation of the service.

 ## Questions & Contributions